matbmeijer/JirAgileR/README.md

 Hence, for easy transformation and manipulation, each function returns a `data.frame` with **tidy data**, following main rules where each row is a single observation of an **issue** or a **project**, each column is a variable and each value must have its own cell.
+Thus, it integrates well with both the `dplyr` and `data.table`.

 More information about the package can be found [here](https://matbmeijer.github.io/JirAgileR/).

-### Functionalities as of 06 of April, 2020
+### Functionalities as of 08 of April, 2020

 1. Extract all project names with their basic information (e.g. Name, ID, Key, Type, Category etc.).